kammybdeng/kammybdeng.github.io/about.md

 ---
 layout: default
 title: About me
 description: Learn about me in 10, 30 sec or 3 minutes!
-This page is still under development.
 ---

 ## Me in 10 seconds